-In determining the appropriate discount rate, management considers the interest rate of government bonds that are denominated in the currency in which the benefits will be paid, with extrapolated maturities corresponding to the expected duration of the defined benefit obligation adjusted based on the manner of cash outflow of settling the pension liability.
+In determining the appropriate discount rate, management considers the interest rate of government bonds that are denominated in the currency in which the benefits will be paid, with extrapolated

 The mortality rate is based on publicly available mortality tables in the Philippines and is modified accordingly with estimates of mortality improvements.
 Future salary increases is based on expected salary rate increase over the duration of the obligation.
 Attrition rate is based on historical experiences.
 Further details about the assumptions used are provided in Note 22.